Short (100m/111.12m) and long track (400m) diagrams

 Copies of the Athletic Accident Report (insurance claim form) must be available at the competition venue.
+Please email the SSBC Executive Director to obtain a copy.
 Ensure injured skaters (or their parents if the skater is a minor) receive a copy.
-Any individual considering making a claim should contact email@example.com prior to submitting for further guidance.
+Any individual considering making a claim must contact the SSBC Executive Director prior to submitting for further guidance.

 It is the Meet Coordinator’s responsibility to ensure that the proper paperwork is completed after a competition.
-Meet protocols should be emailed to the BCSSA Competitions Committee (firstname.lastname@example.org) as soon as possible following the competition.
+Meet protocols should be emailed to the SSBC Database Administrator (email@example.com) as soon as possible following the competition.
 If the meet was recorded using Meet Manager, please also attach the .csv results file.

 Other reporting requirements (within 14 days of the competition) include: